DCC-EX/dcc-ex.github.io/docs/ex-toolbox/overview.md

 Although \|EX-TB\| is an Android app, it is possible to run it on windows PCs.

-See the `/throttles/software/android-apps-on-windows`{.interpreted-text
-role="doc"} page for more information.
+See the `/throttles/software/android-apps-on-windows` page for more information.
 :::

 With \|EX-TB\| you can perform: